astronomer/docs/learn/airflow-mlops.md

 ### BusinessOps

 The first component of MLOps is to make sure there is strategic aligment with all stakeholders.
-This component will vary widely depending on your organization and use case and can include:
+This component varies widely depending on your organization and use case and can include:

 - **Business strategy**: Defining what ML is used for in an organization and what trade-offs are acceptable.
 Often, models can be optimized for different metrics, for example high recall or high precision, and domain experts are needed to determine the right metrics and model strategy.
 - **Model governance**: Creating and following regulations for how your organization uses machine learning.
-This often depends on relevant regulations like GDPR or HIPAA.
+This often depends on relevant regulations, like GDPR or HIPAA.
 Airflow has a built-in integration option with [Open Lineage](airflow-openlineage.md), the open-source standard for tracking data lineage, which is a key component of model governance.

 ### DevOps

 Since you define Airflow pipelines in Python code, you can apply DevOps best practices when using Airflow.
 This includes:

 - **Version control**.
 All code and configuration should be stored in a version control system like [Git](https://git-scm.com/).
-Version control allows you to track all changes of your pipeline, ML model and environment over time and roll back to previous versions if needed.
+Version control allows you to track all changes of your pipeline, ML model, and environment over time and roll back to previous versions if needed.
 Astro customers can take advantage of [Deployment rollbacks](https://docs.astronomer.io/astro/deploy-history).
 - **Continuous integration/ continuous delivery** ([CI/CD](https://resources.github.com/ci-cd/)).
 It is a standard Software best practice for all code to undergo automatic testing, linting, and deployment.
 This ensures that your code is always in a working state and that any changes are automatically deployed to production.
 Airflow integrates with all major CI/CD tools, see [CI/CD templates](https://docs.astronomer.io/astro/ci-cd-templates/template-overview) for popular templates.
 - **Infrastructure as code** ([IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code)).
 Ideally, all infrastructure is defined as code and follows the same CI/CD process as your pipeline and model code.
-This allows you to control and, if necessary, roll back environment changes or quickly deploy new instances of your model.
+This allows you to control and, if necessary, roll back environment changes, or quickly deploy new instances of your model.

 In practice, following modern DevOps patterns when using Airflow for MLOps means: